mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 Normally open means that the mechanical contact maintains an open electrical contact for the majority of the time, unless the button is pressed.
 Normally closed is then the opposite situation, meaning a closed electrical contact whenever the button is _not_ pressed.
 For push buttons, such as those to operate lamps, an NO contact would typically be used.
-NC contacts make sense for situation where you want to be sure that the electrical contact is always guaranteed, e.g. a sensor for an alarm system.
+NC contacts make sense for situations where you want to be sure that the electrical contact is always guaranteed, e.g. a sensor for an alarm system.
 Loss of signal for an NC contact might indicate the sensor has been tampered with.

 The **voltage** used for a push button is typically not mains voltage (240VAC), but rather a lower, safer voltage like 24VDC.